 Forces of Nature

-Lava technicians poured out the molten rocks in a performance spectacle, where guests’ dinner was cooked across fresh hot lava, seared to perfection in mere seconds, or smoked, roasted and grilled over three roaring fire pits.
+Lava technicians poured out the molten rock in a performance spectacle, with guests’ dinners seared to perfection in seconds, or smoked, roasted and grilled over three roaring fire pits.
 This immersive experience featured a phenomenal set menu with the finest of local ingredients.
-Bompas & Parr teamed up with regional suppliers to bring to life the heart of a volcano at the table.

-Set under the night sky, guests journeyed to the heart of the sublime Shallal Canyon, guided by torchlight through a bespoke sound and light installation.
+Set under the night sky, guests first journeyed to the heart of the sublime Shallal Canyon, guided only by torchlight through a bespoke sound and light installation.

-Saudi Arabia spans over 200 dormant volcanos, creating some of the most beautiful volcanic landscapes in the world.
-The limestone of AlUla was formed between 541 and 251 million years ago, during the Paleozoic Era creating the rock-faces that allowed habitation that are synonymous with AlUla.
-Visitors experienced the distinctive geology of the region, its sandstone canyons and black lunar volcanic plateaus in an immersive way.
+Saudi Arabia boasts more than 200 dormant volcanos, creating some of the most beautiful volcanic landscapes in the world.
+The limestone of AlUla was formed between 541 and 251 million years ago, during the Paleozoic Era creating the rock-faces that allowed habitation that are synonymous with AlUla, creating a distinctive backdrop for this singular event.

 Fresh from the fire

-Drawing on the raw power of nature, the Forces of Nature set menus prepared by our expert pit-masters were inspired by the origins of cooking on open flames, featuring whole salt baked celeriac, charred fillets of beef finished across molten lava, and pit-roasted saddles of goat, grilled across fire pits.
-Drink offerings included smoked, flamed and charred cocktails, as well as coffee and tea and a heated table side with red-hot loggerheads (drink pokers), fresh from the fire.
+Drawing on the raw power of nature, Forces of Nature menus were prepared by expert pit-masters were inspired by the origins of cooking on open flames.
+Dishes included whole salt-baked celeriac and charred fillets of beef finished across molten lava; and fire pit-roasted saddles of goat.
+Drinks included smoked, flamed and charred cocktails, as well as coffee and tea and drinks heated with red-hot loggerheads, fresh from the fire.